portaldotjay/MEM/Win11Readiness/README.md

 ## Installing the module

 The Win11Readiness module is published on www.PowerShellGallery.com.
-To install this module, use the command ‘Import-Module Win11Readiness -Scope CurrentUser’.
+To install this module, use the command ‘Install-Module Win11Readiness -Scope CurrentUser’.
 If you have not added PowerShell Gallery as a trusted repository, you will be prompted to confirm the installation.